 By Jonathan Allen

 I remember exactly where I was when I heard about the 9-11 attacks, the space shuttle disasters, and Kurt Cobain’s suicide.
 There are events in our lives that leave permanent marks on our souls, whether a national tragedy, the loss of a musical icon, or something that hits much closer to home.
-More vividly than any of these, I remember exactly where I was when I heard about Josiah Berger’s car accident.
+I remember exactly where I was when I heard about Josiah Berger’s car accident.
 All time stopped.

 As hours became days, the hospital graciously opened a larger room for us.
 We sang every hymn or worship song that came to mind and continued to beg God for a miracle.
 In the midst of all this, I knew that Sunday services were still fast approaching.
 Needing to prepare for the possibility that Josiah would be going to Heaven, I began to contact worship team members for Sunday.
 The texts read something like: “I don’t know how Sunday will look, but I know that we need to be ready.
 Can you play?”
 They responded immediately.
 It’s so important to have a healthy team around when tragedy strikes, willing to do “whatever it takes.”
 And this leads me to lesson number one: Prepare, equip, and release your team members before grief comes knocking at your church’s door.